RileyMathews/gamestone-frontend-NSS-FE-Capstone/README.md

 ## live version

-You can view a live version of this site at http://rm-midstone.s3-website-us-east-1.amazonaws.com/ The live version was last updated Tuesday June 19, 2018 at around 3:50PM.
+You can view a live version of this site at http://rm-midstone.s3-website-us-east-1.amazonaws.com/ The live version was last updated Thursday June 21, at 7:50AM.